World Championship of Cricket: Group B

 Group B was slightly farcical with West Indies being comfortably the number one team in world cricket at the time and Sri Lanka being comfortably at the bottom of the list of Test nations.

 The match between West Indies and New Zealand was rained off which meant that whoever was more successful in beating up on Sri Lanka would top the group.
 While West Indies easily accounted for Sri Lanka on the scoreboard, fast bowler Rumesh Ratnayake forced both Richie Richardson and Larry Gomes to retire with searing bouncers.

 Knockout stage

 Semi-finals

 After the group stages, the expected outcome was that 1983 World Cup finalists India and West Indies would meet again in the final of the World Championship.
-India held up their end of the bargain by beating New Zealand in the first semi final, however Pakistan produced the one major upset of the tournament to beat West Indies.
+India held up their end of the bargain by beating New Zealand in the first semi final, but Pakistan produced the one major upset of the tournament to beat West Indies.